Banging Toolbox

 11. When to use a drywall sander?

-A drywall sander is used when sanding interior walls, plastered walls, and ceilings.
-It can also be used to remove old paint layers, and plaster coatings.
+You can use it to remove old paint layers and plaster coatings.
 A drywall sander is an effective tool for sanding walls and finishing floors.

 Today, you will most likely encounter electric drywall sanders that are more efficient and easy to use as they have a long handle that can reach high and low spots to save your back.

-• Has speed adjustment and selection.
+• Includes speed adjustment and selection.

 • Includes dust extraction cleaning system for a cleaner workspace.